YanWittmann/how-to-bg3-minifigure/blender-cleanup.md

 - all thin or small parts, make them thicker or larger, alt+s is good for most
 - move the shoes in a way that the character stands firm on the ground, potentially make them larger to ensure good footing
-    - tieflings already have a resting support lol (I didn't use it though)
+    - tieflings already have a resting support lol
 - don't forget that proportional editing exists
 - edit identical islands at the same time (ctrl+l on all) with individual origins
 - and so on idk.